KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 ## Learning Objectives:
 * Learn how to automate your pipeline using a bash script
-* Use a `for loop` to run the pipeline on multiple files

 Suppose you want to run a few different commands in succession – this is called “automating tasks”.
 See http://xkcd.com/1205/